Bailiffs at the Door

-Bailiffs Powers With A Ltd Company.
-Different than when dealing with personal creditors.
+Bailiffs Powers With A Private Ltd Company in the United Kingdom differ from when dealing with personal creditors.

 What is a Bailiff?